 Communication must happen through every available “channel” that the members “tune into,” whether spoken, visual, or written.
 Technology provides many channels, and all should be used to the fullest to develop a compelling communication strategy that is consistent in message while varied in approach and medium.
 Effective communication first requires a clear and compelling case for support.
 That case for support, communicated in the proper fashion, is a key component in unleashing abundant giving.

 People will give when they believe in the vision and see the results of their giving.
 Personal testimonies show the fruit of the ministry while providing a strong personal and emotional appeal.
-During the public phase of the church capital campaign, the proper use of the right type of testimonies each week, from those both in the church and in the community that have been blessed by the ministry of the church, will greatly impact the campaign results.
+During the public phase of the capital campaign, the proper use of of testimonies each week from those who have been impacted by the church’s ministry will greatly impact the campaign results.

 The church, in order to maximize the financial results, must emphasize both an initial sacrificial offering from how God has already blessed the giver, as well as an ongoing commitment to give as God provides.
 Both types of giving must be communicated consistently through multiple communication channels, not the least of which is the pulpit.
 Churches that emphasized the initial offering excelled in the amount received on commitment Sunday in addition to their overall financial results.